ProNoob13/quickpin/README.md

 # Quickpin
 A Chrome extension that lets you pin and unpin tabs using the click of a button and using a configurable hotkey.
-Made by @ProNoob13, concept by @opensoars.
+Made by [ProNoob13](https://twitter.com/ProNoob13/), concept by [opensoars](https://github.com/opensoars/).